Whoever said that maths doesn’t have everyday applications?

 Whatever happens, you should always be aware of the size of the pot.

-Using maths in poker is not a must, but it becomes a necessity if you want to progress and succeed in the game.
+Using maths in poker is not a must, like the ability to trick others into thinking you are bluffing, but it becomes a necessity if you want to progress and succeed in the game.

 This is especially true if you play online poker (against a computer).
 And yes, maths and computer science are also related.

 It is not always easy to master, because you need to know in real time your chances of winning or losing depending not only on your cards, but on those in the deck as well.